 The Baking and Pastry Diploma Program offers students the theoretical and practical knowledge required to work in the culinary industry.
 Students will learn to create, prepare, and attractively present a variety of stand-alone desserts, bread-based products, and common or special baking recipes, pastries, and sweets.
 Graduates of this program will show professionalism in the workplace and adhere to industry standards during their hands-on baking and pastry experience in the hospitality industry.

+Available via hybrid delivery method at the Kissimmee campus.
 Also available in the Spanish language at the Kissimmee campus; see Spanish language catalog for details.